ODonoghueLab/versus/readme.md

    In development mode, a client-server can be run that serves the client, and watches for changes in the source.
 On detecting changes, the client-server re-compiles the client and force reloads the client in the browser.

+   The IP of the client-server in development is set in the file `<versus>/client/src/config.js`.
+Similarly, it is auto-generated if it does not exist.

+   In production mode, there is no need for a client-server, as the backend-server can directly serve the compiled client.

+2. The back-end server processes the data from the web-client, stores the image files, and stores results to a database.

    The IP of the backend-server is set in the file `<versus>/server/src/config.js`.
 This file is auto-generated if it does not exist.

-   In production mode, there is no need for a client-server, as the backend-server can directly serve the compiled client.

-2. The back-end server processes the data from the web-client, stores the image files, and stores results to a database.

-   The IP of the client-server in development is set in the file `<versus>/client/src/config.js`.
-Similarly, it is auto-generated if it does not exist.

-   The backend-server is built on Node Express.

-   he user authentication is done through passport, using a local strategy

-   The backend-server talks to the database through the Sequelize ORM.
-The default database is a simple single-file Sqlite3 database and writes to the file `<versus>/server/database.sqlite`.
-The database configuration is also defined in `<versus>/client/src/config.js`.

-   The database schema only uses database fields that can work with other databases in Sequelize.
-The database can be changed in the server config file `<versus>/client/src/config.js`.
-If you do use another database, you will have to set it up yourself.
-For instance to setup Postgres on Linux, here's an [installation guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04).

    ​

+   ​
+## Mechanical Turk

+## RPC-JSON api

+### Client side

+### Server side

+## User authentication